PreibischLab/preibisch-labsite/microscopy_club.md

 **Friedrich Preusser** (Preibisch Lab).
 FISHing under microscopes: An overview of recent techniques for spatial transcriptomics.

-Journal club (F. Preusser): [DNA microscopy: Optics-free spatio-genetic imaging by a stand-alone chemical reaction J.A.
-Weinstein, A.Regev, F.Zhang](https://doi.org/10.1101/471219)
+Journal club (F. Preusser): [DNA microscopy](https://doi.org/10.1101/471219): Optics-free spatio-genetic imaging by a stand-alone chemical reaction.
+J.A.
+Weinstein, A.Regev, F.Zhang.

 **Nikita Vladimirov** (Preibisch Lab).
 Metrology basics: how to measure hair width and other tiny things with micron precision *without* a microscope.